Sediment Task Force

 Poor site sediment management practice.
 Photo credit: Sediment Task Force

 Sand drift - poor site sediment control.
-Photo by R Janes.
+Photo credit: R Janes.

 *Header photo credit: Poor sediment management practices at the Cygnia Cove Housing Estate resulted in sedimentation of the Cygnia Cove Wetland, which flows into the Canning River.
 (Photo credit: DBCA)